-Quantitative modeling insights: repeat performance
+Quantitative modeling insights

-EAA² U.S. equity vs U.S. fixed income aggregate signal
+EAA U.S. equity vs U.S. fixed income aggregate signal

-Source: Russell Investments, as of June 15, 2017.
+Source: Russell Investments, as of September 15, 2017.
 Forecasting represents predictions of market prices and/or volume patterns utilizing varying analytical data.
 It is not representative of a projection of the stock market, or of any specific investment.

-Within our cycle, value and sentiment investment framework we make the following overarching assessments based on our quantitative models.
+Within our cycle, value and sentiment (CVS) investment framework we make the following overarching assessments based on our quantitative models.

-- Business cycle: Our proprietary Business Cycle Index (BCI) model uses a range of economic and financial variables to estimate the strength of the U.S. economy and forecast the probability of an upcoming recession.
-We conclude:
+- Business cycle: The Business Cycle Index (BCI) model uses a range of economic and financial variables to estimate the strength of the U.S. economy and forecast the probability of an upcoming recession.
+We conclude a near-term U.S. recession is unlikely and we’re also unlikely to see accelerating economic growth in this aging cycle.

-- Valuation: Our Fed model stayed positive and increased slightly because the 10-year U.S. Treasury yield dropped while the earnings yield held constant. ›› Sentiment: Equities have continued to hit historic highs in the first half of 2017, but the pace of the rally has slowed.
-Our momentum signal as of June 15, 2017, is stable and positive, but our long-term mean reversion signal is stable and negative for equity versus fixed income.
+- Sentiment: Equities continued to rise in the third quarter of 2017.
+Our momentum signal as of September 15, 2017, is stable and positive, but our contrarian long-term mean reversion signal is stable and negative for equity versus fixed income.

 BCI historical forecasted recession probabilities